 Beekeeping is not difficult, and there are many sources of information for the newcomer.
 The best way to learn is from experienced beekeepers, and the beginner is advised to join their local beekeeping association and take an introductory course on beekeeping.
-If you are still undecided about becoming a beekeeper, attend one of the many one-day “taster” courses that demonstrate what is involved.
+If you are still undecided about becoming a beekeeper, you should attend one of the many one-day “Taster” courses that demonstrate what is involved.

 There are many books on beekeeping.
-Some of which are available for purchase at our Visitor Centre.
-In addition there are many Beekeeping Journals and online resources available.
+In addition, there are numerous Beekeeping Journals and online resources available.
+We would recommend.

-Haynes Bee Manual by Adrian and Claire Waring 2011
+Haynes - The Bee Manual: The Complete Step-by-Step Guide to Keeping Bees, by Adrian and Claire Waring 2014

 A variety of honeybees have been imported into the UK over the years, for reasons such as docility and larger honey yield.
 However, interbreeding often results in the loss of the beneficial characteristics and the development of undesirable traits.
 There is now a strong movement to maintain the indigenous European dark bee, Apis Mellifera Mellifera.
 This bee is generally agreed to be most suitable for our conditions, so we recommend you obtain your bees locally, preferably through your local beekeeping association.